-The union of a slot and its act is taken as a joint semantic slot (e.g. \emph{``confirm.food=Chinese"}), since each slot is tied with an act (e.g. \emph{``inform"}, \emph{``deny"} and \emph{``confirm"}) in DSTC 2\&3 task.
-The slot and act are taken as the atomic concepts.
+The union of a slot and action is taken as a plain semantic slot (e.g. \emph{``confirm.food=Chinese"}), since each slot is tied with an action (e.g. \emph{``inform"}, \emph{``deny"} and \emph{``confirm"}) in DSTC 2\&3.
+The slot and action are taken as atomic concepts.
 For the slot filling task, only the semantic annotation with aligned information is kept, e.g. the semantic tuple \emph{``request(phone)"} is ignored.
-We use the manual transcripts as the input, and make slot-value alignment by spoken value matching simply.
+We use transcripts as input, and make slot-value alignment by string matching simply.